 On the Task tab drop down the Copy button to find the Copy Picture control.

 Choose to render image as a GIF file.

 Set your timescale and click OK. (in my example I set the timescale as the entire span of my project.)

-Microsoft Project is designed for Project planning.
-Microsoft PowerPoint is a visual application and far better suited for creating the type of visuals client and executive expect.
-Office Timeline is a Gantt chart add-in for PowerPoint.
-It imports data directly from Microsoft Project and transforms it into rich visual Gantt charts instantly.
-Since these Charts are a native PowerPoint slides, they can be opened, shared, presented, updated or edited by any client or team member who has Microsoft Office and is familiar with PowerPoint.
+PowerPoint is a visual application and better suited for creating the type of visuals client and executive expect.
+Office Timeline is a PowerPoint add-in that imports data directly from Microsoft Project and transforms it into rich visual Gantt charts instantly.
+Since these charts are a native PowerPoint slides, they can be opened, shared, presented, updated or edited by anyone who has PowerPoint.

-In the post below I will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard.
-To begin you will need to install Office Timeline Plus, which will add a Gantt chart maker and timeline maker tab to the PowerPoint ribbon (image below.)
+In the post below I will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard, and how to synchronize it with your .mpp when you need to update the slide.
+You will need to install Office Timeline Plus, which will add a timeline maker tab to the PowerPoint ribbon (image below.)

-Select what MS Project data you would like to show on your slide from the mpp import list view in Office Timeline.
-You can also choose who you would like to display them.
+Select what MS Project data you would like to show on your slide from the mpp import list view in the Office Timeline import wizard.
+You can choose to display some or all of the imported items.

 Office Timeline will instantly create a PowerPoint Gantt chart slide from your Microsoft Project data.
 Mine looked like this and it took less than 1 minutes to make.

 Click the Sync button on the Office Timeline ribbon to update your Gantt whenever your data changes in Project file.
 The sync wizard will identify any changes to the mpp file.
 Select the changes you want to accept and click the green check button to update your Gantt chart.